 Finalize your Processing Job in the Staff CIS with final extent, average processing hours per linear foot, etc.

+Delete obsolete top containers and “holdings” entries in ArchivesSpace.
 Notify Registrar via email that the collection is ready for barcoding and shelving.
-Include a list of container types and counts from the updated SIRIS record 852 field.
+Include a list of container types and counts.